gvwilson/sensibleadventures/nardica/nardica.md

 Given power and powdered metal and the right plans, the printer could cast almost any shape imaginable.
-She had seen some of those shapes in drawings laid out on tables in Halley's one restaurant, three coffee shops, and six bars.
+She had seen some of those shapes in drawings laid out on tables in Halley's one restaurant, three cafés, and six bars.
 She had studied them sidelong, afraid of being noticed and told to go away, while serious men and women had argued weights and tolerances and expansion coefficients.